lyndaumuhoza/cs1710-final-project/README.md

 - Programmers / Mathematicians: Since the Towers of Hanoi is a puzzle used primarily to demonstrate recursion and induction, this model could be useful for beginner programmers and mathematicians (who might want a visual representation without having to physically make the model)

-- Puzzle Players: People who are generally interested in puzzles may be interested because they can look at how the model solves the the puzzle, and compare different versions of the puzzle using this model
+- Puzzle Players: People who are generally interested in puzzles may be interested because they can look at how the model solves the the puzzle, and compare different versions of the puzzle using this model.

 ## Takeaways